 1 alsa_output.pci-0000_00_1b.0.analog-stereo module-alsa-card.c s16le 2ch 44100Hz SUSPENDED

-Identify the sink corresponding to your HDMI output (usually containing hdmi
+Identify the sink corresponding to your HDMI output (usually containing hdmi in the name).

-with Default Sink
+Update client.conf with Default Sink

 #

-Add or modify the default-sink
+Add or modify the default-sink line in client.conf:

 autospawn = yes